 Tuesday afternoons are dedicated to chessed or Jerusalem U, our Israel advocacy program.

-Daf Yomi is offered during the lunch breaks and Thursday night mishmar runs late into the night with a diverse selection of guest speakers.
+Daf Yomi is offered during the lunch breaks and Thursday night mishmar runs late into the night with a diverse selection of speakers.

 Language of Instruction

 We do not offer Ulpan; participation in Israeli shiurim and friendships with their counterparts in the Israeli program is the best Ulpan!

 Transcripts are provided to all students upon request.
 Grades are based on attendance, participation, and advancement in comprehension, skills, knowledge, etc. There are review sessions but generally no written exams.